-In the late 1980s, the urbanized part of the Thurston County region was designated as a non-attainment area for PM10.
-In response, the Olympic Region Clean Air Agency launched an aggressive campaign to curb PM10 emissions through the use of more efficient woodstoves and restrictions on outdoor burning.
-As a result of these measures, the region experienced a steady decrease in PM10, falling below the national standard in 1990 and continuing well under the standard today.
+This has not always been true.
+In the 1980s, the region suffered from high levels of PM10 — a pollutant that can become trapped in the lungs and reduce their ability to absorb oxygen.
+Residential wood stove combustion was a major source of the emissions.
+In response, the Olympic Region Clean Air Agency launched an aggressive campaign to reduce emissions through the use of more efficient wood stoves and restrictions on outdoor burning.
+As a result, the region experienced a steady decrease in PM10, falling below the national standard in 1990 and remaining well under the standard today.